horst3180/Arc-theme/.github/ISSUE_TEMPLATE.md

-### Please read this before posting
+### Please read this before posting:

-**This list was created for avoiding duplicated issues, if yours isn't listed here, delete this and continue.**
+**This list was created for avoiding duplicated issues, if yours isn't listed, delete and continue.**

 - The theme doesn't works in [distro] that have a GTK+ 3 version lower than 3.14 (i.e. Linux Mint 17.x).
   - Arc *only supports versions higher or equal than* 3.14.